Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Arc 1 - The Mysteries of Rankhra.md

 ## Session 3
 		might experiment with letting some events happen in the background and rolling steaalthily for these, just as Elise does.
 - After completing the temple lore, they receive a message from Verdant in the form of a letter, and hopefully realise that the comet may be used for the letter
+	- or, cunthia's character gets introduced immediately
+	- she could serve as some sort of knowledgeable person on concept lore, and since we endede the session on the party getting the book, cool stuff can happen maybe some sort of divine message, or collective vision or something upon leaving the alter where the book was positioned.

+- this vision could give them a reasson for wanting to also enter the temple and gives me an opportunity to see just how much they are willing to share with verdant.
+- this vision might also talk about how the divine vision giver sent a sentinel towards the party to help them in their quest and this character might be Rubae.
+	- could eventually ,lead to a sort of story where the party will end up in a story with an infulencial god that will do good and bad things, kind of like Harmony in Mistborne tee hee
+	- in any case, this might be a noce opportunity to introduce Cynthia to the party.
+		- parhaps I'll make it so that she needs to spy on Verdant without hin knowing about her or something, if I want to make stuff more complex..
+	- when the vision concludes, the party receives a message from Verdant directing them to the hunter tribe, and giving them a nice opportunity to explore other places as well if they so wish.